 To reduce drag, you should be consciously aware of what your body is doing.
 Reduce and then eliminate any actions that aren’t required to propel you forward.
 Have a friend video you while you swim so that you can see how you’re swimming.

 In swimwear or speedy bodysuits you may get away with a bad swimming stroke.
 You still move ahead somehow.
 The moment you tow a casualty or wear clothes that slow you down, you'll notice how bad your stroke might be and that you're not going anywhere fast.

-In our lifesaving team we practice all swimming strokes fully clothed.
-I wasn't convinced at first, but the difference it makes is remarkable, especially for our competition swimmers and strength training.
+In our swim team we practice all swimming strokes fully clothed.
+This didn't convince me at first, but it makes a remarkable difference, especially for our competition swimmers and strength training.
 Their results improve much faster now.

-Hence our team coach recommends that we wear clothes for most training sessions.
+Hence our team coach recommends that we wear clothes for all swimming sessions.

 He says that a bad swim stroke can go unnoticed when wearing just swimwear.